How To Keep Wood From Warping? (5 PROVEN Methods!)

 Therefore, grain direction is highly affected by wood warping.

-Protective coatings seal the wood and slow down its water absorbance and releasing rate with the outside environment.
+Protective coatings seal the wood and slow down its water absorbance and release rate with the outside environment.

 This will reduce or prevent the wood from shrinking or swelling. in other words, protective coatings cut down the direct relationship between wood and the outside environment.